joshuaspence/Thesis/img/pca/README.md

 saved using MATLAB) from the [data/pca](https://github.com/joshuaspence/Thesis/tree/master/data/pca) directory.

-# Dependencies
-- MATLAB is required in order to regenerate the data plots.
-- The following Perl modules are required to regenerate the data plots:
-    + Cwd
-    + File::Basename
-    + File::Spec

 # Warning
 These plots can take a long time to generate, and require a fair amount of